 How Big Are Coronavirus Particles?

+First things first: we need to know how big the coronavirus is.
 Scientists have already used electron microscopes to measure how big the corona virus is.
-Coronavirus virions (or ‘particles’) are spherical particles with diameters of approximately 125 nm (0.125 microns).
+Coronavirus particles (fancy scientific name “virions”) are spheres with diameters of approximately 0.125 microns (125 nm).
 The smallest particles are 0.06 microns, and the largest are 0.14 microns.

-This means coronavirus particles are smaller than PM2.5 particles, but bigger than some dust particles and gases.
+This means coronavirus particles are smaller than the PM2.5 cutoff, but bigger than some dust particles and gases.

-Now that we know how big coronavirus particles are, does a mask filter out these particles?
+Now that we know how big the particles are, do masks capture coronavirus particles?
 Let’s break this down into two simpler questions.

 The skeptic case: